MicrosoftDocs/sql-docs/docs/machine-learning/install/change-default-language-runtime-version.md

 This article describes how to change the default version of R used by a SQL instance in [SQL Server 2016 R Services](../r/sql-server-r-services.md).

-Cumulative Update (CU) 15 and later for SQL Server 2016 SP2 include R version 3.5.
-To download the latest Cumulative Update, see the [Latest updates for Microsoft SQL Server](../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md).
-The default R runtime in SQL Server 2016 R Services is version 3.2.2.
+Cumulative Update (CU) 16 and later for SQL Server 2016 SP2 include R version 3.5.2.
+The default R runtime in SQL Server 2016 R Services before SP2 CU16 is version 3.2.2.
+See also, [R versions in SQL Server 2016 R Services](../r/sql-server-r-services.md#version)

+To download the latest Cumulative Update with a newer version of the R runtime, see the [Latest updates for Microsoft SQL Server](../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md).

 ## Change runtime version

-If you have installed Cumulative Update (CU) 15 or later for SQL Server 2016 SP2, you may have multiple versions of R in a SQL instance.
+If you have installed Cumulative Update (CU) 16 or later for SQL Server 2016 SP2, you may have multiple versions of R in a SQL instance.
 Each version is contained in a subfolder of the instance folder with the name `R_SERVICES.`*&lt;major&gt;*.*&lt;minor&gt;* (the folder from the original installation may not have a version number appended to the folder name).

 For example, if you install a CU containing R 3.5, a new `R_SERVICES` folder is created: